VIP5: Towards Multimodal Foundation Models for Recommendation: Introduction

-Fortunately, recent advances in large foundation models unfold a promising route for building general-purpose models and unifying diverse modalities, so that one single architecture can handle visual, textual and personalized information at the same time.
+Historically, the technical developments for processing different types of information (such as personalization, visual, and textual) are mostly spread across different research communities.
+Fortunately, recent advances in Foundation Models (FMs) such as Large Language Models (LLMs) unfold a promising route for building general-purpose models and unifying diverse modalities, so that one single architecture can handle visual, textual and personalized information at the same time, enabling the possible approach towards Artificial General Intelligence (AGI) \cite{ge2023openagi} and Artificial General Recommender (AGR) \cite{lin2023sparks}.
 As a pioneering work, GPT-3 \cite{brown2020language} can perform in-context learning, enabling it to solve brand-new problems given few-shot demonstration examples as prompts.
-Similarly, CLIP \cite{radford2021learning} maintains superior zero-shot generalization ability when shifting to an out-of-distribution visual domain if provided with appropriate prompt.
-With more and more emergent abilities \cite{wei2022emergent} revealed in foundation models, they become not only a popular backbone to finetune downstream tasks \cite{alayrac2022flamingo, sanh2022multitask, aribandi2022ext5, wei2022finetuned} but also an effective training scheme for unifying multiple modalities in a shared interface \cite{pmlr-v162-wang22al, chen2022pixseq, pmlr-v139-cho21a, chen2022pali,jiang2022vima}.
-Following the trend in language and vision domains, P5 \cite{geng2022recommendation} and M6-Rec \cite{cui2022m6} put forward the concept of personalized foundation models for recommendation and propose to pretrain on instructional prompts to accommodate various recommendation tasks under a shared model and training objective.
+Similarly, CLIP \cite{radford2021learning,geng2022hiclip} maintains superior zero-shot generalization ability when shifting to an out-of-distribution visual domain if provided with appropriate prompt.
+With more and more emergent abilities \cite{wei2022emergent} revealed in foundation models, they become not only a popular backbone to finetune downstream tasks \cite{alayrac2022flamingo, sanh2022multitask, wei2022finetuned} but also an effective training scheme for unifying multiple modalities in a shared interface \cite{pmlr-v162-wang22al, chen2022pixseq, pmlr-v139-cho21a,jiang2022vima}.
+Following the trend in language and vision domains, P5 \cite{geng2022recommendation} and M6-Rec \cite{cui2022m6} put forward the concept of personalized foundation models for recommendation and propose to pretrain LLMs on instructional prompts to accommodate various recommendation tasks under a shared model and training objective.